Frequently Asked Questions

 Can I take Dual Credit if I did not achieve the required score on the EOC STAAR test?

 Policies vary between schools.
 Speak with your high school counselor to determine an appropriate graduation plan for you.
 If you are eligible for dual credit, you will need to prove that you are college ready.
-See the Minimum Test Scores (TSI) page for applicable tests and their respective scores.
+See the Minimum Test Scores (TSIA2) page for applicable tests and their respective scores.

 When and where can I take a required test?